substrait-io/substrait/site/docs/relations/logical_relations.md

 ## Join Operation

 The join operation will combine two separate inputs into a single output, based on a join expression.
-A common subtype of joins is a equality join where the join expression is constrained to a list of equality (or equality + null equality) conditions between the two inputs of the join.
+A common subtype of joins is an equality join where the join expression is constrained to a list of equality (or equality + null equality) conditions between the two inputs of the join.

 | Signature            | Value                                                        |
 | -------------------- | ------------------------------------------------------------ |